 Recent and Forthcoming Faculty Publications

-The Departmentís faculty members continue to produce a large number of high quality publications.
+The Department’s faculty members continue to produce a large number of high quality publications.
 Some of the recent and forthcoming publications include:

-- Prof. Barrett McCormick published a co-authored article (Q. Liu and B. McCormick, "The Media and the Public Sphere in Contemporary China," Boundary 38, no. 1) on the intersection of media and politics in China.
-Prof. McCormick spent the summer of 2012 in China will be on sabbatical in the Fall 2012 semester to continue this research.
+- Prof. Barrett McCormick published a co-authored article (Q. Liu and B. McCormick, "The Media and the Public Sphere in Contemporary China," Boundary38, no. 1) on the intersection of media and politics in China.
+Prof. McCormick was on sabbatical in the fall of 2017 and in China in the summer of 2018 working on his project comparing the political economy of new media in China and the U.S.